GregoryBL/phase-0-tracks/web_dev/jquery/notes.md

 * .parent(), .children(), .prev(), .next() - returns selection of the parent, the children, and the previous and next sibling elements

-# .parents(), .find(), .siblings(), .nextAll(), .prevAll() - returns selection recursively (siblings is both directions)
+* .parents(), .find(), .siblings(), .nextAll(), .prevAll() - returns selection recursively (siblings is both directions)

-# .css() - gets and sets the CSS of an item.
+* .css() - gets and sets the CSS of an item.
 Can use two strings or an object of key-value pairs

-# .on(event, function) - calls the function when the event happens.
+* .on(event, function) - calls the function when the event happens.
 Shorthand methods include .click, .focus, .blur, .change

-# .off(event) - turns the listener off
+* .off(event) - turns the listener off

+## Reflection

+I didn't end up testing these, mostly because I'd done much of this before and the docs made sense.
+I'll be using them in a toy project to build a number grid.